SoftCircuits/SoftCircuits.Wordify/README.md

 ## Transforming String

 `Wordify` has several methods to help convert symbol names like `TotalCount`, `total_count` and `total-count` to text like `total count`.
 The examples below use the `Transform()` extension method.
-If you know what method should be used for your string, you can pass the appropriate `TransformOption`.
+If you know what method should be used for your string, you can achieve a small performance gain by passing the appropriate `TransformOption` option.
 Otherwise, you can pass `TransformOption.AutoDetect` and `Transform()` will attempt to automatically detect the type of transformation needed.

 | Code | Output |
 |---|---|